Worried termites will lay waste to your new fence?

 By using the right solutions, namely oil-based termite-proof paints and stains, you’ll be able to get your old wood fence properly treated for termites.

-In fact, repainting or staining is one of the greatest ways to get rid of termites in wood fence.
+In fact, repainting or staining is one of the greatest ways to get rid of termites in a wood fence.

 This will also help your fence’s aesthetic in the long term, as these solutions are highly effective at keeping the swarm of termites away from your wood.

-Plus, it will also help in protecting the wood against the elements, such as UV rays (that causes greying of wooden fence overtime) and rainwater (that can seep-in and can rot the wood or can create splits and cracks).
+Plus, it will also help in protecting the wood against the elements, such as UV rays (that causes greying of the wooden fence over time) and rainwater (that can seep in and can rot the wood or can create splits and cracks).

 No matter what you choose to use, be sure to use a good paint sprayer for your fence staining work, as it helps to save time and get tough-to-reach areas with a clean and even finish.